serpent-os/serpentos.com/content/blog/ready-set-go.md

 `vessel` to fetch the build artefacts from the relevant `avalanche` instance.

-This design decision allows `summit` to schedule a new build to the `avalanche` instance as soon as it has reported completion of the prior build, thus allowing for maximum use of both upload and download bandwith for each `avalanche` instance -- and as a direct consequence, higher overall build throughput across the entire set of builders.
+This design decision allows `summit` to schedule a new build to the `avalanche` instance as soon as it has reported completion of the prior build, thus allowing for maximum use of both upload and download bandwidth for each `avalanche` instance -- and as a direct consequence, higher overall build throughput across the entire set of builders.

 # `vessel` - Making Packages Available to Users